freedarwuin/RunescapeAccountCreator/README.md

 Dependencies are in the "libs" folder.
 These are necessary for the jar to be compiled.
 This uses https://anti-captcha.com to solve captchas.
 Please register an account to get an API key.

 ## How to use?
-In order to properly use the script, you'll have to run it through a command line.
+Double click the .jar file you can download from the release section (Or build it yourself).
+Logger is now included in the program, but if you want to be 100% sure to receive logs, please run the program from the command line.
-To do this, open a cmd/terminal window, and type ```java -jar /path/to/file.jar``` After this, you can start making accounts.
+To do this, open cmd/terminal, and type ```java -jar path/to/file.jar```.
+Program will log to the newest logger instance.

 # Not the best creator ever, but it works most of the time
 # I'm not responsible if you "waste" all your anti-captcha credits on this